Carrooi/Node-SourceCompiler/README.md

 ### Typescript

-Every time when you want to use typescript, you will need to set also path, othervise error will be returns.
+Every time when you want to use typescript, you will need to set also path, otherwise error will be returns.

 See section `options`